 - University Housing, Diversity and Inclusion

-This team may include other University representatives as needed, including students, staff or faculty from academic schools and colleges, human resources, other administrative areas, and/or community representatives who serve U-M students.
+The Bias Response Team may include other university representatives as needed, including students, staff or faculty from academic schools and colleges, human resources, administrative units, and/or community representatives who serve the U-M community.

 A bias incident is conduct that discriminates, stereotypes, excludes, harasses or harms anyone in our community based on their identity (such as race, color, ethnicity, national origin, sex, gender identity or expression, sexual orientation, disability, age or religion).

 *Unsure of other terms used in this website?
 View our list of definitions.